cte-bits-goa/Certificate_Generator/README.md

 Example

-`python cert_maker.py "temp_name.png" "swd_names.npy" "Introduction to Robotics" "Instructor" "Instructor"`
+`python cert_maker.py "temp_name.png" "swd_names.npy" "Introduction to Robotics" "Instructor" "Instructor" "original_csv.csv"`

 A folder with name of the course and type of certificate will be created.